Pocono Mountains Attractions

 Local Outdoor outfitter Alice’s Wonderland can get you geared-up for your adventure.

-Antiquing: Antique shops abound in downtown Hawley and in some of the historic barns and buildings along near-by back roads and in many of the quaint river towns along the Upper Delaware.
-Carriage Barn Antiques and Timely Treasures are just two of the many shops offering unique items, quality trinkets, jewelry and furniture of yesteryear.
+Antiquing: Antique shops abound in downtown Hawley and in some of the historic barns and buildings along nearby back roads and in many of the quaint river towns along the Upper Delaware.
 Ask at The Inn’s front desk for a list of stores and directions to many spots of all sizes and specialties.

-Coffee House: The Cocoon Coffee House, just a half-mile stroll from the inn, is owned by our The Settlers Inn proprietors and is a great place to hang out with a rich “cuppa joe.”
-Cocoon Coffee House partners with Electric City Roasting Company in Scranton, PA to bring you the best selection of locally roasted coffees from the major coffee producing areas of the world.
+Coffee House: The Cocoon Coffeehouse & Bakery, just a half-mile stroll from the inn, is owned by our The Settlers Inn proprietors and is a great place to hang out with a rich “cuppa joe.”
+Cocoon Coffeehouse & Bakery partners with Moka Origins in Honesdale, PA to bring you the best selection of locally roasted coffees from the major coffee producing areas of the world.

 Fishing: The Lackawaxen and Delaware Rivers are both widely recognized as excellent fisheries for trout and shad, among others.
 Lake Wallenpaupack is popular for bass fishing.
 Ask us about our special fishing packages, with a half-day guided trip on the Delaware.

-Hawley Silk Mill: The location of our Cocoon Coffee House, this stunning former silk mill is developing into a vibrant center of commerce offering education, history, a sense of community and continuing the tradition of economic contribution in Hawley.
-It’s also the home of Lake Region Fitness, offering yoga, spin and a variety of other fitness classes, as well as free weights, machines and cardio.
-The Settlers Inn guests receive discounted privileges at Lake Region Fitness.
+Hawley Silk Mill: The location of our Cocoon Coffeehouse & Bakery, this stunning former silk mill is developing into a vibrant center of commerce offering education, history, a sense of community and continuing the tradition of economic contribution in Hawley.
+It’s also the home of Lake Region Fitness, offering free weights, machines, and cardio equipment.
+The Settlers Inn guests receive complimentary access to Lake Region Fitness.

 Hiking: The Delaware River Highlands is unsurpassed for hikes and splendid views of all kinds—especially the amazing network of waterfalls that cuts through the area’s rugged escarpment and spills into the scenic Upper Delaware River.